The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Results in simulations

 Despite the fading of the lattice imprint, the ADPD continues to display anisotropic features that are diffuse yet coherent.
 These structures are not stochastic artifacts but reflect patterns seeded by the initial correlated displacement field.
 If this field contains long-wavelength anisotropic modes, they can be amplified during gravitational evolution, appearing as directional excesses in the ADPD.
 To quantify this transition, we compute the angular variance $\sigma^2_\theta(r)$ as a function of pair separation $r$ and redshift $z$ (see Fig.~\ref{variance_poisson_plot_largebox}), and define a growth factor that captures the amplification of anisotropies over time (Fig.~\ref{variance_growth_factor_largebox}).

 At $z \approx 7$, anisotropies seeded by the displacement field become dominant.
-Notably, the angular variance at this epoch exceeds that of a Poisson distribution with the same number of particles, confirming that the observed anisotropies are not statistical fluctuations, but systematic deviations induced by the coupling between an isotropic displacement field and a non-isotropic pre-initial lattice. { Even in this case, we note that $\sigma^2_{\theta,\text{IC}}(r) \approx \text{const.}$, whereas the theoretical expectation scales as $\sim r^{-4}$ (see Eq.~\ref{sigma_theta_2d}).}
+Notably, the angular variance at this epoch exceeds that of a Poisson distribution with the same number of particles, confirming that the observed anisotropies are not statistical fluctuations, but systematic deviations induced by the coupling between an isotropic displacement field and a non-isotropic pre-initial lattice.
+Even in this case (see Fig.\ref{variance_poisson_plot_largebox}), { as for the small-box case (see Fig.\ref{variance_growth_factor_smallbox}), } we note that $\sigma^2_{\theta,\text{IC}}(r) \approx \text{const.}$, whereas the theoretical expectation scales as $\propto r^{-4}$ (see Eq.~\ref{sigma_theta_2D}).

 As in the small-box case, we find that even in the large-box simulation the imposition of an isotropic displacement field onto a regular lattice introduces anisotropies across all scales.
 These are absent in the theoretical cosmological model, which assumes statistical isotropy beyond $\sim 10$--$20$ Mpc$/h$.
 In such a regime, the angular variance of the ADPD should be flat and consistent with that of a homogeneous, isotropic random field.
 However, our results show that: \begin{itemize} \item the ADPD exhibits persistent anisotropies not predicted by theory, \item these anisotropies exceed those from Poisson noise, \item the angular variance increases with time, approximately tracking the linear growth factor. \end{itemize}